labhai/DICOM-Anonymization/README.md

 # DICOM Anonymization

 This repository provides a comprehensive DICOM anonymization and validation pipeline covering both DICOM header anonymization and facial information defacing, along with verification tools to ensure anonymization integrity.
+It is designed for researchers, hospitals, and organizations that need to safely share medical imaging data while complying with privacy regulations.

 ### What is DICOM?
 **DICOM (Digital Imaging and Communications in Medicine)** is the universal standard format used for medical images such as X-rays, CT, and MRI.